You want to write and perform original music. That’s great to hear, go for your dreams!

 1. What scale?

-If this is your first song or if you’re a beginner, choosing a major or minor scale is best.
+If this is your first song or if you’re a beginner, choosing a major or minor (natural) scale is best.
 Major scales are generally happy, and minor scales are generally sad.
 Depending on your main emotion, pick which one would suit your song best.
+Once you’ve picked your scale, make a note of the notes in the scale as these you’ll use for your melody.

 2. How shall I vary each section?